gretchenfrage/aqueduct/PROTOCOL.md

 sender's channel control stream is not attached, it must be sent once the sender's channel control stream becomes attached.

+NEEDS WORK closing

 ### Routing a received message

 When a Message frame is received, the side attempts to find an existing receiver for the channel the message was sent on.
-If such a receiver exists, it must route the message to it.
-If not, it must create the a new receiver for that channel, and route the message to it.
+If a receiver locally exists for the message's channel ID, it must route the message to it.
+If a receiver does not locally exist for the message's channel ID, and the channel ID was minted by the remote side, it must create a new receiver for the channel ID, and route the message to it.
+If a receiver does not locally exist for the message's channel ID, and the channel ID was minted by the local side, it must discard the message without processing it.

 An Aqueduct implementation may keep a record of recently discarded receivers, and drop a received Message frame without processing it if